Essential Guide to Proper Restaurant Cleaning: Preventing Disease and Ensuring Safety

 While You're Open:

-Wipe down high-traffic surfaces including door handles, railings, chairs, and tabletops with an approved cleaning solution and clean cloth after each customer.
+Wipe down high-traffic surfaces, including door handles, railings, chairs, and tabletops, with an approved cleaning solution and a clean cloth after each customer.
 For the most-touched surfaces like door handles and railings, wipe them down after every contact.
 For chairs and tabletops, disinfect them between customer use.

 Spot-clean windows and glass surfaces so they are smudge- and streak-free.